Integralist/integralist.co.uk/content/posts/python-code-design.md

 print_size(cp)  # prints '2'
 ```

-> Note: the first argument to `typing.NewType` needs to match the name of the variable it is assigned to.
-Also, when we create an instance of `CustomProtocol` the underlying 'type' is `Team`.
+> Note: when we create an instance of `CustomProtocol` the underlying 'type' is `Team`.

 The mypy static analysis tool can subsequently be used to verify code for both native protocols _and_ custom protocols, like so (see the type hint annotation added to the `print_size` function, which mypy is happy with):